sassoftware/saspy/saspy/doc/source/install.rst

                    'classpath' : cpW
                   }

-.. note:: Having the ``'java'`` key is the triger to use the IOM access method.
+.. note:: Having the ``'java'`` key is the trigger to use the IOM access method.
 .. note:: When using the IOM access method (``'java'`` key specified), the
          absence of the ``'iomhost'`` key is the trigger to use a local Windows session instead of remote IOM (it is a different connection type).